otrv4/otrv4/otrv4.md

 The DAKEs in OTRv4 provide contributiveness as well.
 This means that the initiator of the protocol cannot force the shared secret to take on a specific value.
 It is also computationally infeasible for the responder to select a specific shared secret.
-Bothe DAKEs are provable secure.
+Additionally, both DAKEs in this specification are provable secure, meaning that both of them come with a rigorous logical argument.

 OTRv4 does not take advantage of quantum resistant algorithms.
 There are several reasons for this.
 Mainly, OTRv4 aims to be a protocol that is easy to implement